Healthy People, Healthy Carolinas

 Program Overview

-Healthy People, Healthy Carolinas (HPHC), launched in 2015 with support from The Duke Endowment, is a bold, community-based approach to addressing chronic health conditions including obesity, diabetes, and heart disease.
-The HPHC initiative involves local coalitions working together to initiate evidence-based interventions and systems-level policy change to improve their community’s health.
-HPHC recognizes that health and wellbeing are created and sustained through individual and clinical efforts, paired with the cooperation and support of the extended local community.
+Healthy People, Healthy Carolinas (HPHC), is a bold, community-based approach to addressing chronic health conditions including obesity, diabetes, and heart disease in North Carolina and South Carolina.
+The HPHC initiative currently involves 29 local coalitions working together to initiate evidence-based interventions and systems-level policy change to improve their community’s health.
+HPHC recognizes that health and well-being are created and sustained through individual and clinical efforts, paired with the cooperation and support of the extended local community.

-HPHC currently consists of 20 multi-sector, community-based coalitions working with 29 counties across North and South Carolina.
 Coalitions involve leaders from a wide spectrum of community organizations – healthcare, public health, social services, government, education, and business – to engage residents in improving their health.
-The HPHC approach is rooted in communities working together to address long term systemic conditions that have led to poor health outcomes through the implementation of evidence-based interventions, and then sustaining those efforts for long-term impact through policy, systems and environmental changes.
-CaroNova’s state implementation assistance teams provide data-informed technical assistance and one-on-one coaching to build coalition capacity and offer peer-to-peer and collaborative learning opportunities to spur innovation across coalitions.
-Additionally, as a trusted resources for community health, HPHC coalitions were instrumental in pandemic relief efforts throughout 2020 and 2021, including the coordination of vaccine distribution and emergency food access for children and families.
+The HPHC approach is rooted in communities working together to address long-term systemic conditions that have led to poor health outcomes through the implementation of evidence-based interventions, and then sustaining those efforts for long-term impact through policy, systems, and environmental changes.

 Learn About Our Other Programs